 Email marketing still offers the best return on investment when compared to other forms of marketing, according to Campaign Monitor.
 It’s also a very shareable form of marketing, which can increase a business’ reach—and results—exponentially.

 Take this email from Postmates, a 24/7 on-demand delivery service.
-Besides the perfect timing—the email was sent at 11:55 a.m.—the micro-segmenting created a precise target market that was just ripe for a lunch-related promotion.
+Besides the perfect timing—the email was sent at 11:55 a.m.—the customer segmentation software created a precise target market that was just ripe for a lunch-related promotion.
 Think busy worker bees in San Francisco with eclectic tastes and a nonexistent lunch hour.

 Here’s another example: a business seeking to boost juicer sales during the holidays could target the middle-class, panicked husbands of health-conscious women who struggle to come up with a great Christmas gift idea for their wives.
 The email campaign includes a direct link to the juicer, guest checkout and free gift wrap.
-That’s a simple approach to garner the appreciation of a grateful micro-segment.
+That’s a simple approach to garner the appreciation of a grateful micro customer segment.

 5. Web messages

-Website visitors can be filtered and targeted based on micro-segmenting choices.
+Website visitors can be filtered and targeted based on customer segmentation models.
 Marketers can write short notifications that are only shown to certain groups of visitors, such as repeat visitors or traffic coming from Google searches.
 The Web messages can also be used to create surveys—again, given only to the chosen micro-segmented audience.